 We already identified specific technical challenges that, if resolved, will dramatically advance our work by allowing us to 1) systematic quantify changes in protein expression and modification that control feedbacks during differentiation, 2) to measure the kinetics of the formation of chromatin regulatory complexes as well as 3) to visualize the critical regulatory steps using developed fluorescent reporters for long term live single cell imaging of differentiation decisions.

-Translating our Basic Science Discoveries into Treatments for Insulin Resistance, Diabetes, and Cardiovascular Disease
+Translating our Basic Science Discoveries into Treatments for Insulin Resistance, Diabetes, Cardiovascular Disease, and Cancer

 Currently more than 25% of American adults have insulin resistance, a condition which results in a substantially increased risk of developing diabetes and cardiovascular disease, the leading cause of death in the US.
 Of particular concern, childhood obesity is becoming more prevalent in the US, and an estimated 60% of these obese children will go on to develop insulin resistance.
 However, currently there are no treatments available for pediatric patients, and even for adults, the few existing treatments are often not effective.
 New drugs and approaches are needed to treat insulin resistance.

 We are now in a unique position to apply our in vitro findings of how differentiation is controlled into studies of mouse models of adipogenesis related diseases and also by investigating adipocyte tissue from human patients.
 We already showed that we can use our quantitative mass spectrometry approach to determine differences in key regulatory proteins in samples from mouse models and are currently extending this approach to human patient samples.
 Our goal is to use our new strategies to classify patients into different insulin resistance subtypes that may be responsive to patient specific effective drug treatments.
 This will allow us to translate the discoveries from our in vitro studies into improved therapies for insulin resistance, diabetes, cardiovascular disease, and the many fat-related cancers.